Photo: Canberra ACT - Tourism Australia Copyright

 See map Canberra Tourist Map - Canberra Weather ACT.

-The city is scenic, surrounded by the mountains, farmlands and natural parks.
+You will find the city is scenic, surrounded by the mountains, farmlands and natural parks.
 An international competition was held to choose the best design and won by the architect Walter Burley Griffin in 1912, with building commencing the next year.

 The name, ’Canberra’ is an Aboriginal word meaning ’meeting place’.
 With its low level buildings, parks and idyllic scenery, its a great place for walks and bicycle rides, or even a picnic.